panva/node-oidc-provider/docs/configuration.md

 ### scopes

-List of the scope values that the op supports
+List of the scope values that the OP supports
 affects: discovery, authorization, ID Token claims, Userinfo claims

 default value: